fabricjs/fabric.js/CONTRIBUTING.md

   To enjoy a seamless dev experience add the [`Prettier - Code formatter`][prettier_extension] extension via the extensions toolbar in VSCode.
   Do not reorder imports.
 Unrelevant changes in pr that are not created by the basic prettier aren't needed nor welcome.
 - **Tests** \
   PRs must be backed with relevant tests, follow [TESTING](#-testing).
-If you are a first timer with tests, asks for help.
+We are here to help.
 - **Docs** \
   Add relevant comments to your code if necessary using [JSDoc 3][jsdoc] and update relevant guides.\
   The generated documentation can be found at [fabricjs.com][docs], see [DOCS](#-improving-docs).